 .
 You should use the latest client version for your OS.
 Use the address https://wisp.ph.liv.ac.uk/

 for the sync URL.

 The sync client allows one specified directory on your local machine to be synchronised with a directory in your WISP account.
 By default your entire WISP area is synchronised and linked to a directory of your choice on your desktop.
-Any files placed in this directory will be copied to WISP and will be automatically copied to any other computers you have a sync client on.
+When you set up your sync client you can specify syncing everything or specific folders from your Wisp account.
+Any files placed in the synced directories will be copied to WISP and will be automatically copied to any other computers you have a sync client on.
 This provides seamless access to your files on multiple systems.

-The ownCloud client doesn't sync links so this it must be this way round.
+The NextCloud client doesn't sync links so this it must be this way round.

 We recommend that you have specific folders for work, personal etc to prevent syncing the wrong data or having personal/work files on work/personal systems.